caltechlibrary/newt/presentation3.md

 # Goal of Prototype 3: Questions to explore

 1. Is Handlebars a good fit for managing data views and rendering HTML?
-2. Is generated TypeScript validation middleware the right fit for a validation?
+2. Is TypeScript validation middleware the right fit?
 3. Should Postgres+PostgREST remain the exclusive back end of Newt?
-4. Should the generate step subsume the external Postres commands?
+4. What is the right solution for the messy setup of Postgres+PostgREST?
-5. Should the generate step generate the validation middleware binary?
+5. Should the generated TypeScript be compiled?

 # Changes from last prototype